Accessing multiple tables in one query

 The list of tables is calculated before executing the query.
 Therefore, the tables created during the query execution won't be included in the function results.

-By default, the schemas of all participating tables are aligned based on UNION ALL rules.
-If you don't want to align schemas, then you can use functions with the _STRICT suffix, for example CONCAT_STRICT or RANGE_STRICT that are totally similar to the original functions, but treat any difference in table schemas as an error.
+By default, the schemas of all participating tables are merged based on UNION ALL rules.
+If you don't want to merge schemas, use functions with the _STRICT suffix (for example, CONCAT_STRICT) — they will work the same but treat any difference in table schemas as an error.

-To specify a cluster of unioned tables, add it before the function name.
+To specify a cluster for the joined tables, add it before the function name.

 All arguments of the functions described above can be declared separately using named expressions.
 In this case, you can also use simple expressions in them by implicitly calling EvaluateExpr.